 “I know, but the site I designed has loads of amazing graphics, animation, color photos.
 Give it time.”

 Time for what, exactly?

-Or are they also saying your sales story sucks?
+Are they also saying your marketing funnel sucks?

 Of course, you could hire a heavyweight web design agency.

-An agency that uses great design and a firm grasp of the value of publishing great 10x content and who also understands the art of web typography.
+An agency that uses great design and a firm grasp of the value of publishing great 10x content.

 So this agency ensures your content has the best shot at the title.

 Sound like heaven wrapped up in the shape of an award winning solution?

 Because as invaluable as all these skills are — and believe me you get what you pay for — the site they create might look nice, read well — we’ll take it as given that your content rocks — but all of this will still fail if everything isn’t designed to funnel the audience into making a sale.